 - Yellow Fever

-- Covid-19 still voluntary at this point
+- Covid-19 still voluntary at this point but not for long

 But in two years and thousands of doses, I did not have one serious event, including getting mine.
 The worst was a couple of recruits who fainted.
 See above for the shortlist of vaccinations that could be given depending on the deployment of the soldier.
 Working in emergency rooms for more time than I care to admit, I shot a lot of DPT, and DT (Diphtheria +Pertussis+ Tetanus and Diphtheria+Tetanus) vaccine into people’s arms, along with a lot of MMR (Measles, Mumps, and Rubella) and Trivalent Polio Vaccine during my days as a General Practitioner, again not one significant reaction.
 But a lot of kids did not get Measles, Mumps, Rubella, or Polio, all of which have serious consequences, including death, and Rubella can cause horrible heart defects, brain abnormalities, diabetes, and deafness if a pregnant mother should get it.
 Until Jonas Salk came up with his Polio vaccine, a lot of people got “Infantile Paralysis,” which destroyed their lives!
 I remember the braces that some of my schoolmates had to wear so they could walk.
 The “Iron Lungs” on the Polio wards at LA Couty Hospital during my Internship were a sad testament to those that did not get vaccinated.